Hey there, welcome to our Ethereum Price Prediction 2020 guide!

 As a result, there are now other smart contract blockchains that perform much better than Ethereum.
 For example, NEO can process transactions in the thousands per second and there are other blockchains being built that claim to be able to handle millions per second!

-The Ethereum team have recognized these challenges and have a few ideas which they are working on, with each of them holding the potential answer to “Why is Ethereum going up” in the future.
+Ethereum team recognized these challenges and has a few ideas that they are working on, with each of them holding the potential answer to “Why is Ethereum going up?” in the future.

 So, let’s start with proof-of-stake!

-Every blockchain platform has its own “consensus mechanism”, which determines how transactions are verified on the network.
+Every blockchain platform has its own “consensus mechanism” that determines how transactions are verified on the network.
 Ethereum uses the same model as Bitcoin, which is called “proof-of-work”.

 The proof-of-work mechanism creates really complex puzzles that no human can solve, so they require powerful computers instead.
 Providing that you have the right equipment, you can connect your device to the system to help solve the puzzle.
 If you are successful, you earn the cryptocurrency as a reward.
 This is called mining.

-However, Proof-of-work requires a very large amount of electricity.
-Furthermore, because the puzzle becomes more and more difficult as more users start to mine the cryptocurrency, you need really expensive hardware to have a chance of winning the reward.
+The problem is that Proof-of-work requires a very large amount of electricity.
+What is more, since the puzzle becomes more and more difficult as more users start to mine the cryptocurrency, you need really expensive hardware to have a chance at winning the reward.